Gerogery

-Gerogery (/dʒəˈrɒdʒəri/ jə-ROJ-ər-i) is a town established on Wiradjuri land in the Riverina region of the Australian state of New South Wales.
+Gerogery (/dʒəˈrɒdʒəri/ jə-ROJ-ər-i) is a town established on Wiradjuri land in the Murray region of the Australian state of New South Wales.
 The town is in the Greater Hume Shire local government area and on the Main South railway line between Sydney and Melbourne, where it intersects with the Olympic Highway.
 Gerogery serves a rural farming community.
 Gerogery has a temperate climate.
 It lies close to the Great Yambla Range, with its striking Tabletop and Sugar Loaf ridge at the southern end.

 At the 2006 census, Gerogery had a population of 979.

 History

 Gerogery is on land originally inhabited by the Wiradjuri people.
 In English, the place name is pronounced Jer-rodge-er-rree; however, in Indigenous language it could have been a repeated "Jerro-Jerro ee".
 Local understanding is the place is named after the Wiradjuri word for magpies, plentiful in the locality.

 The arrival of European settlers meant that trees were extensively cleared and wheat planted, along with sheep and cattle grazed.
 Gerogery was at the easternmost extent of nineteenth-century German immigration up the Murray River from South Australia.

-During the 1860s bushranger Mad Dan Morgan held up Sam Watson at Gerogery East.
+During the 1860s, bushranger Mad Dan Morgan held up Sam Watson at Gerogery East.
 His hideout, "Morgan's Place" is located in the Yambla Range, and was used in between holdups around Tumbarumba, Kyeamba, and as a place to take refuge after the alleged killing of several police and a Wagga Wagga judge.
 (The bushranger was subject of a Dennis Hopper film Mad Dog Morgan.)

 Gerogery Post Office opened on 15 April 1875.

 The coming of the Sydney Great Southern Railway in 1880 made Gerogery the temporary terminus while building proceeded on to Albury.
 This railway resulted in moving the centre of population from an original settlement (now Gerogery West) to the railway line.
 The station master's residence is a beautiful two-story house listed by the National Trust.
 The original station was removed in the 1980s.
 A one-teacher government school was set up close to the railway line in 1884, as part of the general plan by the New South Wales government to stem the spread of religious-based education that was springing up for the poor of the colony.